Self-driving truck company Aurora launches pilot with Uber Freight

 Uber Freight is a platform that acts as a middleman in connecting shippers who need goods hauled with available truck drivers, oftentimes independent contractors in a highly fragmented market.

+An Aurora spokesperson said prior to last week's launch, the company began collaborating with Uber Freight a year ago, hauling goods over thousands of miles in Texas to gain insight.

-Aurora says that shippers who subscribe to its self-driving product will be able to book autonomous trucks through the Uber Freight platform once commercial self-driving trucks launch in 2023.
+Aurora said carriers who subscribe to its self-driving product will be able to book autonomous trucks through the Uber Freight platform once commercial self-driving trucks launch in 2023.

-Using autonomous trucks, shippers will be able to increase utilization of the truck and haul more good more often between terminals, Aurora said.
+Using autonomous trucks, carriers will be able to increase utilization of the truck and haul more goods more often between terminals, Aurora said.
 Human truck drivers are not allowed to drive more than 11 hours per day - restrictions that do not apply to self-driving trucks.

 The pilot program deploys so-called drop-and-hook loads, an industry term that describes a driver dropping off a full container at a terminal and then immediately grabbing a new one, without waiting for it to be unloaded.